CCXaoXX/HSNPL-master/Subgraph Contrastive Learning/README.md

 ## Overview

 - train.py: the core of our model, including the structure and the process of training.
-- env.py, QLearning.py: the code about RL method
+- env.py, QLearning.py: the code about Contrastive Learning method
 - GCN.py, layers.py: including the basic layers we used in the main model.
-- dataset/: including the dataset:MUTAG, DD, NCI1, NCI109, PTC_MR, ENZYMES, PROTEINS.
+- dataset/:
   - 'RAW/': the original data of the dataset
   - adj.npy: the biggest Adjacency Matrix built from dataset
   - graph_label.npy: the label of every sub_graph